All articles

 How Face Swap AI Handles Privacy

-No account required.
+No account, ever.
 Face Swap AI uses an anonymous device key — a random identifier per install that is not tied to your name, email, phone number, or any social account.
 You open the app and swap.
-There is no signup wall, no profile, and no way for the app to associate your face data with your real identity.
+There is no signup wall and no profile, so there is no record connecting your real identity to the faces you swap.
+This matters because the account record — the link between you and your face data — is the part that follows you around, and Face Swap AI simply never creates it.

 For a broader comparison of how Face Swap AI stacks up against other apps on trust, pricing, and output quality, see the best free face swap apps with no watermark roundup.